Roll20/roll20-api-scripts/Anchor/README.md

 **Examples:**
 ```
+!anchor                          -- first selected = parent, rest = children
+!anchor --new                    -- auto-create invisible anchor, all selected = children
-!anchor                          -- anchor selected token(s), all default components
+!anchor --new --persist          -- same, but anchor persists when childless
 !anchor -x -rot -layer           -- anchor x-position, rotation, and layer only
 !anchor anchor-all               -- anchor everything including z-order
-!anchor -OtyABCDEF123            -- anchor to an existing token
+!anchor -OtyABCDEF123            -- anchor selected to an existing token by ID
-!anchor persist                  -- auto-create anchor and keep it when childless
 ```

 When z-order anchoring (`-z` / `anchor-z`) is active, call `Anchor.updateZOrder(anchorObj)` from another script (e.g. EasyReZorder) after moving the anchor in z-order to propagate the new stack to children.